AltaModaTech/azure-metrics/README.md

     * Retrieve daily capacity metrics for all blobs in an Azure account
 * Transaction Metrics
     * Retrieve hourly transaction metrics for all blobs, queues and tables in an Azure account
+* Filter by date
+    * Specify a begin date and optional end date when retrieving metrics

 # Getting Started
 ## Download Source Code